Doctoral Students

 Biography

-With an MA in Digital Media from HfK Bremen and a BA in design from the São Paulo State University, he is currently a PhD candidate in Artistic Research at the PhDArts program in collaboration with the HfK Bremen, with a doctoral scholarship from the Studienstiftung des deutschen Volkes.
+Zanotello was Assistant Professor for New Media at the Berlin University of the Arts (UdK Berlin), and a guest lecturer at the University of the Arts Bremen (HfK Bremen).
+He holds an MA in Digital Media from HfK Bremen and a BA in Design from São Paulo State University (Unesp Bauru).
+He is currently a PhD candidate in the PhDArts program in collaboration with HfK Bremen, supported by a doctoral scholarship from the 'Studienstiftung des deutschen Volkes'.

 luizzanotello.com